araftis/CommonCryptoSwift/README.md

 ## Overview

 This 99% a frontend to Apple's CommonCrypto framework.
-You can find the [source](https://opensource.apple.com/source/CommonCrypto/)  for that framework be found at Apple's opensource repository.
+You can find the [source code](https://opensource.apple.com/source/CommonCrypto/) for that framework at Apple's open source repository.
 The remaining 1% are some conveneinces on String and Data for performing basic hashing and cyptography operations.
+I should have covers for all functionality of CommonCrypto.
+Let me know if I'm missing anything, and I'll see about adding it.

 This was written for my CalPoly CSC 321 (Software Security) course, because I wanted to use Swift as my primary language for development.
 When I attempted to do that, I found that trying to access CommonCryptor from Swift was somewhat awkward at best, and mildly painful at worse.
 To that end, I wrote a simple Swift wrapper that makes accessing the CommonCrypto functions much easier to use.